acostalima/react-native-polyfill-globals/README.md

 ### About streaming

 As React Native does not support returning a `ReadableStream` natively nor provide access to the underlying byte stream (only base64 can be read through the bridge), we have to fallback to `XMLHttpRequest` without support for true streaming.
 React Native's XHR provides [progress events](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/progress_event) which buffers text and allows us to concatenate a response by encoding it into its UTF-8 byte representation using the `TextEncoder` API.
 Although [very inefficient](https://github.com/jonnyreeves/fetch-readablestream/blob/cabccb98788a0141b001e6e775fc7fce87c62081/src/defaultTransportFactory.js#L33), it's some of sort of pseudo-streaming that works.
-Read more at https://github.com/github/fetch/issues/746#issuecomment-573251497.
+Read more at https://github.com/github/fetch/issues/746#issuecomment-573251497 and https://hpbn.co/xmlhttprequest/#streaming-data-with-xhr.

 To make `Response.body` work, `ReadableStream`'s controller was integrated with XHR's progress events.
 It's important to stress that progress events only work when [`XMLHttpRequest.responseType`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/responseType) is set to `text`.
 If you wish to process raw binary data, either `blob` or `arraybuffer` has to be used.
 In this case, the response is read as a whole, when the load event is fired, and enqueued to the stream's controller as single chunk.